StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Now with Game Play!
 While playing a game and you insert or remove a game controller, VMM no longer deactivates.
 Instead it will wait for the game to end and then it will re-check all the USB devices and reactivate.

-Each version of Virtual Multi-Mouse gets better and better!
-Our goal is to have VMM learn the games you play, know what controls you need, run a setup that is compatible with your hardware.
-This is possible and we plan to get there.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?

 0. If you have smb:// file sharing working, you can copy files over instead of sneaker net (instructions to follow)